-Affected models include 2009-2015 TDI Volkswagen Golfs, Jettas, Jetta SportWagens, Beetles, and Audi A3s with a 2.0-liter turbodiesel engine, according to the website of the Driscoll Firm.
+Affected models include 2009-2015 TDI Volkswagen Golfs, Jettas, Jetta SportWagens, Beetles, and Audi A3s with a 2.0-liter turbodiesel engine.
 However, even more affected cars continue to come into light.
 The Volkswagen scandal continues to negatively impact the largest automobile maker in the world, with stock plummeting 30 percent and lawsuits piling up.
 In addition to massive fines facing the company, many suspect the reputation of Volkswagen has been irrevocably damaged.
 No official recall has been announced yet.

 Vehicle safety is something every driver values and aspires to.
 Yet even the most cautious driver can fall victim to a severe accident if all parts of their vehicle are not working properly.
 Auto-defects are some of the most dangerous and costly mistakes a manufacturer and make.
 Some of the most common types of auto defects are: tire blowouts, defective air bags, brake defects, seat belt defects, and defective child car seats.

 Tire blowouts can occur due to tread separation or expired tires.
 If a tire was incorrectly made, the tread may separate from the tires core making it extremely susceptible to blow out.
 Sometimes, manufactures will sell tires that are several years old but market them as new tires.
 These tires are also more susceptible to blowouts which could easily cause rollover accidents.